Foloso/MixSimulator/README.md

 The primary objective of the simulator is to study the relevance of an energy mix connected to each Inter-connected Grid through the coefficient of usage of each unit in the production cost.

+Specifications :
+-
+- Generic simulator, compatible with data from Madagascar and those from abroad (but may require pre-processing beforehand);
+- Optimization of duty cycle (or usage coefficient) under the chosen constraints ;
+- Deduction of production costs and various performance indicators (CO2 emission);
+- Evaluation of the relevance of the installation of a new plant ;
+- Comparison between the usage coefficients of the current mix and the calculated optimal mix.

+Perspectives :
+-
+- Add other constraints (storage of hydroelectric plants, variation in production) ;
+- Estimate of the costs of a mix or a power plant over the long term ;
+- Pair with a transmission and distribution power grid simulator (MixSimulator can provide input data).

+Suggestions are welcome!

 # Requirements
 MixSimulator is written in Python 3.6 and requires the following Python packages : nevergrad, typing, numpy, pandas and matplotlib. (make sure you have those packages)